Walter Emanuel Jones: Life and career

-Jones was a lead character in the teen drama Malibu Shores playing "Mouse".
+In 1996, Jones was a lead character in the teen drama Malibu Shores playing "Mouse".
 Jones also had major roles in the independent film The Dogwalker.
 He has appeared in other well-known productions, including a small part in Buffy the Vampire Slayer in the season 4 episode "Fear, Itself" and the Disney Channel Original Movie, Brink!.
 He also appeared as Harlan Band in the Nickelodeon series Space Cases, his second role as a main character and as a teenager.
 He guest starred in an episode of Family Matters as Kissel, and portrayed a supporting character in the first season of The Shield named Rondell Robinson, a drug dealer.
 He had a small role in the film Suckers in which he played a character named Clay.
 He also appeared in many successful TV shows including Family Matters, Step by Step, Sabrina, the Teenage Witch, Moesha, Early Edition, NYPD Blue, CSI: Crime Scene Investigation and Off Centre.
 Additionally, he played a small role in the film House of the Dead 2 as "locker zombie".
-Jones also had a cameo appearance in the film The Fast and the Furious: Tokyo Drift.

 Jones also had a major role in the backyard wrestling film Backyard Dogs, which spent time as the lowest-rated film on IMDb.
 As of July 2007, it is no longer on the list as it was straight-to-video.
 Jones voiced characters in the successful animated films Open Season 2 (2008) and Cloudy with a Chance of Meatballs 2 (2013).

 He appeared briefly as a salsa dance instructor on Age of Love.
 He also appeared in Mighty Med and as a poet in an episode of Disney XD's Pair of Kings.
 Additionally Jones has also been featured in a PetSmart commercial and a Bank of America commercial as well.
 In 2002, he appeared in the film Love and a Bullet.
 In 2016, he appeared in the film Popstar: Never Stop Never Stopping and the short film Star Trek : Captain Pike.

 In January 2019, he starred in The Order alongside Austin St. John, Catherine Sutherland, David Yost, Johnny Yong Bosch, Paul Schrier, Karan Ashley, Steve Cardenas, Erin Cahill, Blake Foster, Nakia Burrise, Hilary Shepard Turner, Dan Southworth, Alyson Sullivan, Deborah Estelle Phillips and Azim Rizk.

 In 2021, he starred in the 7th episode of the second season of the series Boomerang.
 The same year, he acted in the dramatic film Memoirs of a Fighter alongside Eric Roberts and Tara Reid.